Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Thinking about a new rooftop vent?
 Read our guide on the best ones.

-Fiberglass batting is another form of insulation used in RVs as well as homes and businesses.
+Some fiberglass trailers use batting as another form of insulation used in RVs as well as homes and businesses.
 A very reliable form of insulation when not exposed to moisture, this insulation is the one I would normally recommend.
 However, when it’s exposed to moisture, it’s likely to hold that element and decay.
 As such, mold can develop so it’s very important that you keep any type of fiberglass insulation dry.

 Another tip for keeping your RV comfortable in cold or warm weather is to use your interior cabinets wisely.
 Storage cabinets located on the outside interior walls of your RV are a dead air space that is usually cold or hot depending on the climate you are camping in.
 One good way to fill this void of air is too fill it with clothes that you are not using.
 For example, consider storing clothing such as sweaters and coats in cabinets, compartments or closets that may help to block any air flow.
 In short, cabinets, drawers and cupboards should always be kept closed as these areas are never heated or cooled and if you are able to fill some of that void with materials that insulate the area then that is what should be done.

 Properly insulating an RV has many options that vary upon whether the rig is manufactured or a unique design.
 In a future column I hope to share some of my tips for keeping water lines from freezing when restoring an older camper or designing a new rig.